 - Animal Welfare League (open 7 days & next to council) – (07) 5509 9000

-Council have advised that on weekends they patrol dog beaches with Police so therefore do not offer a stray pick up service AT ALL.
+Council do not offer a stray pick up service AT ALL from veterinary practices on weekends.
+On weekends Animal Control Officers patrol dog beaches.
 Finders of strays should take them to Council holding pens or to the Animal Welfare League.
 Officers regularly check the pens and once the pen is closed by you, it cannot be re-opened, so the animal is safe.
-There is water inbuilt and the pens are fully secure with shelter.
+There is water in-built, and the pens are fully secure with shelter.

 Locations of council holding pens

 - Merrimac Holding Pens – Boowaggan Road

 - Staplyton Holding Pens – Rossmans Road